hasenj/bidiweb/README.md

 ### License

-bidi.js is licensed under the MIT license.
+bidi.js is licensed under the Apache license.

 proc.js is licensed under the WTFPL.